Recycling comes last in the 3R hierarchy but is still very important.

 Beverage Container Recycling Program

-- Residents and businesses throughout the province can recycle beverage containers through the Multi-Materials Stewardship Board’s (MMSB) Beverage Container Recycling Program.
-Click here for a complete list of accepted items.
+Residents and businesses throughout the province can recycle beverage containers at the local Green Depot through the Multi-Materials Stewardship Board’s (MMSB) Beverage Container Recycling Program.

 Electronic Waste Recycling Programs

-- Cable providers, Eastlink, Rogers and Bell Alliant accept set top boxes and personal video recorders (PVRs) for recycling.
+- Cable providers, Eastlink, Rogers and Bell Aliant accept set top boxes and personal video recorders (PVRs) for recycling.

 Paint Recycling Program

-- Residents and businesses can properly dispose of paint in a convenient and environmentally-friendly manner through Product Care Association’s Regeneration Paint Recycling program.
-Click here for a complete list of accepted materials.
+Residents and businesses can properly dispose of paint in a convenient and environmentally-friendly manner through Product Care Association’s Regeneration Paint Recycling program.

 Household Hazardous Waste Collection Programs

-- Residents and businesses in many communities throughout the province have access to safe and convenient hazardous waste collection sites and services.
+Residents and businesses in many communities throughout the province have access to safe and convenient hazardous waste collection sites and services.
+Learn more about Household Hazardous Waste.

 Used Oil Recycling Program

-- Residents throughout the province can recycle used oil through the provincial government’s Used Oil Recycling Program.
-Click here to learn more about the program.
+Residents throughout the province can recycle used oil through the provincial government’s Used Oil Recycling Program.

-- Residents and businesses throughout the province can properly dispose of used tires through the Multi-Materials Stewardship Board’s (MMSB) Used Tire Recycling Program.
-Click here to learn more about the Program.
+Residents and businesses throughout the province can properly dispose of used tires through the Multi-Materials Stewardship Board’s (MMSB) Used Tire Management Program.

 Other Recycling Options

-- Use our Find a Place for My Waste search tool to learn more about recycling other common waste items.
+Use the Find a Place for My Waste search tool to learn more about recycling other common waste items.

 Composting: Nature’s Way of Recycling

-- Composting is a natural process that converts organic material, such as food and yard waste, into nutrient-rich compost.
+Composting is a natural process that converts organic material, such as food and yard waste, into nutrient-rich compost.
 Composting at home, work and school allows us to recycle, just as nature does.
 It’s easy to do.
+Learn more about Composting.